zona-afk/zona-afk/README.md

-<p align="left">Hi 👋!
-My name is Zona and I'm a btech 2nd yr CS student from INDIA</p>
+<h2 align="left">Hi 👋!
+My name is Zona and I'm a btech 2nd yr CS student from INDIA</h2>

 ###